 We can help you with the practical side of making a claim for a child through the Court of Protection to help manage the finances of a child who has suffered a serious injury.
 We can also help with setting up a Personal Injury Trust from the compensation received.

 Making Accident And Emergency Claims For Compensation With Jefferies

 If you think you could have a valid claim, please get in touch with our no win, no fee solicitors at Jefferies.
-Call us on our national accident helpline number or complete our online claim form to arrange an initial telephone conversation with one of our experts.
+Call us on 0800 342 3206 or complete our online claim form to arrange an initial telephone conversation with one of our experts.